Dashticz/dashticz/docs/blocks/specials/dial.rst

     - Name of the Domoticz device field to use as value
   * - decimals
     - Number of decimals to use while formatting the value (default: 0)
+  * - scale
+    - Multiplication factor for the value (default: 1)
   * - type
     - Set to ``'text'`` to handle value as text instead of number
   * - unit